-- To make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
-In this Council, that officer is the Director of Corporate Services. - 2.
+- 1. To make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
+In this Council, that officer is the Executive Director of Finance and Digital. - 2.
 To manage its affairs to secure economic, efficient and effective use of resources and to safeguard its assets. - 3.
 To approve the Statement of Accounts.

-1.1 The Director of Corporate Services' Responsibilities
+1.1 The Executive Director of Finance and Digital's Responsibilities

-The Director of Corporate Services is responsible for the preparation of the Council's statement of accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
+The Executive Director of Finance and Digital is responsible for the preparation of the Council's statement of accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).

-In preparing this Statement of Accounts, the Director of Corporate Services has:
+In preparing this Statement of Accounts, the Executive Director of Finance and Digital has:

-- 1. Selected suitable accounting policies and then applied them consistently; - 2.
-Made judgements and estimates that were reasonable and prudent; - 3.
+- 1. Selected suitable accounting policies and then applied them consistently. - 2.
+Made judgements and estimates that were reasonable and prudent. - 3.
 Complied with the local authority Code of Practice.

-The Director of Corporate Services has also:
+The Executive Director of Finance and Digital has also:

-- 1. Kept proper accounting records which were up to date; - 2.
+- 1. Kept proper accounting records which were up to date. - 2.
 Taken reasonable steps for the prevention and detection of fraud and other irregularities.